-17. The Settlement Agreement permits a request for reimbursement for incurred litigation costs.
+24. The Settlement Agreement permits a request for reimbursement for incurred litigation costs.
 To date, counsel have advanced all costs incurred in this case.
-The attached Exhibit 4 is a true and correct accounting of the total incurred litigation expenses in this matter, totaling \$5,875.75, and does not include the modest, but real, expenses that will be incurred in the future.
+The attached Exhibit 4 is a true and correct accounting of incurred litigation expenses in this matter, totaling \$17,247.57.
 All of these costs have been necessary to the prosecution of this litigation and would normally have been billed to a client paying for counsel's services on a regular basis.
 These costs are reasonable.